"The limits of my language mean the limits of my world." (Ludwig Wittgenstein)

 Real-world developers often mix languages in their comments and variable names.
 Benchmarks need to reflect this reality.
 We found that models trained on code-switched data performed better across the board.

-Some problems contain implicit cultural context that doesn't translate well.
+Some problems contain implicit cultural context that does not translate well.
 For example, problems involving dates, addresses, or measurement systems need careful handling to ensure fairness across cultures.

 Challenges and Limitations